molly/manager-README/README.md

 * I love to read, both fiction and non-fiction.
 I keep lists of books I'm reading [here](https://mollywhite.net/reading), and am always looking for suggestions.

 * Cooking and baking.
 I love trying new recipes and new cooking techniques.
 I always want to hear about new recipes you've tried or want to try, or just chat about cooking and baking in general.
-I also want to know about your favorite baked goods for celebratory purposes.